sharc-lab/HLSFactory/docs/source/tutorials/xilinx_flow.md

 Additionally, any time a flow is run, its execution data is logged to a common `execution_time_data.json` file in the design directory.
 When a flow is run, it finds the existing `execution_time_data.json` file (or creates it if it does not exist) and appends the execution time of the current flow and the core ID the flow ran on to the file.

 This data can be manually aggregated by the user, but HLSFactory also provides facilities to aggregate and process this data into data tables and archived datasets along with automatically extracting build artifacts.
-See [](./data_agg.md) tutorial to explore these features.
+See the [](./data_agg.md) tutorial to explore these features.